BrittanyTinnin/React-Courses/NOTES.md

 ### Redux Cycle

 - Action Creator -> Action -> dispatch -> Reducers -> State
 - To change state of our app, we call an ..
+Action Creator -> produces an Action -> gets fed to Dispatch -> forwards the action to Reducers -> creates new State -> wait until we need to update state again

+## ...with Asychronous Requests

+- Action Creator -> Action -> dispatch -> Middleware(only for async requests) -> Reducers -> State
-Action Creator -> produces an Action -> get fed to Dispatch -> forwards the action to Reducers -> creates new State -> wait until we need to update state again
+- To change state of our app, we call an ..
+Action Creator -> produces an Action -> gets fed to Dispatch -> forwards the action to Middleware -> sends action to Reducers -> creates new State -> wait until we need to update state again

 ## Libraries need to use Redux